 Master of Environmental Engineering (M.Env.E.)

 The first M.Env.E. graduates received their degrees in May 1997.
-Since that time, the M.Env.E. graduates have found employment with national civil and environmental engineering consulting firms (such as CDM, Montgomery Watson Harza, HNTB, Freese and Nichols, Halff and Associates and Kimley-Horn), petrochemical industries (ExxonMobil, ConocoPhillips), regional and local consultants, and government agencies.
+Since that time, the M.Env.E. graduates have found employment with national Civil, Environmental, and Construction Engineering consulting firms (such as CDM, Montgomery Watson Harza, HNTB, Freese and Nichols, Halff and Associates and Kimley-Horn), petrochemical industries (ExxonMobil, ConocoPhillips), regional and local consultants, and government agencies.
 The program has received praise from the employers, as they are impressed by the depth and breadth of the coursework requirements.
-The employers are also pleased with the team design experiences that are provided in several of the civil and environmental engineering courses.
+The employers are also pleased with the team design experiences that are provided in several of the Civil, Environmental, and Construction Engineering courses.
 Those graduates who choose to pursue the Professional Engineer license are doing so according to the testing and experience requirements of their states’ professional engineering boards.